Different Types of Downpipes Explained

 Boost creep is also undesirable from a tuning perspective.
 Firstly, the calibrator has little or no authority to control boost levels throughout a large part of the run.
 There is also a highly variable boost response depending on environmental conditions as system transitions below/above wastegate flow limit thresholds.
 When the wastegate’s flow limit has been reached, exhaust gas back pressure will undesirably rise (inefficient, leads to more detonation).

 For all of these reasons, we always recommend using a downpipe with a high-flow or OEM catalytic converter.
-This will not only help meet emissions standards, but also for performance and safety of the car.
+This will not only help meet emissions test standards, but also for performance and safety of the car.
 In most vehicles we support, using a catless downpipe can cause boost creep, or uncontrollable boost.
 This is typically something that tuning cannot fix as it is a mechanical issue that can only be resolved with a catted downpipe.

 None of our OTS maps support cars with bypassed emissions equipment.
 We recommend welding on a catalytic converter or getting a downpipe with a cat already installed.